-I don't know about all of you, but my mom used to put a basil leaf in her bag of flour or any other dry meal and etc. I do the same thing, because she told me that I wouldn't get bugs in my things.
-It must work as I am 70 yrs. old and have done this ever since she told me this and I haven't seen any bugs ever develop anywhere.
+I don't know about all of you, but my mom used to put a bay leaf in her bag of flour or any other dry meal, etc. I do the same thing, because she told me that I wouldn't get bugs in my things.
+It must work as I am 70 years old and have done this ever since she told me this and I haven't seen any bugs ever develop anywhere.
 But, everything that has dry product.
-A basil leaf goes in there right away.
-(01/07/2009)
+A bay leaf goes in there right away.

 I had a terrible time with this same problem.
 You have to interrupt the life cycle of the moth.
 They will bed up and lay eggs in anything including binding of books, etc.

 I understand they generally thrive in dog food and/or bird seed.
 I discovered bird seed was how my problem started.
 I got rid of them by removing and discarding any food they had infiltrated and this is important, I hung sticky fly traps in the rooms involved.
 This trapped them where they could not lay their eggs and then hatch into moths.
 The fly trap was a more economical way than purchasing expensive sticky pantry moth traps.

 It was a long process, but successful.
 I also sprayed inside my cabinets with insect repellent as I cleaned out the food, empty cabinets of course.
 I wish you complete success.